 - They live in an area of Greater Victoria served by Victoria Hospice.

 - They have a family physician and the physician agrees with registration.

 - Their goal of care is palliative and comfort-oriented, rather than focused on cure.

 - They reside in their own home or in an Assisted Living facility.

 A person is not eligible to register with Victoria Hospice if:

-- They are currently in an acute care hospital (registration can be initiated upon discharge from hospital).
+- They are currently in an acute care hospital.

 - They reside in a care facility with on-site nursing staff.